You are here

 VI.
 Choice of Format

 The preferred format for government information is now online.
-Currently, approximately 97% of government documents are published online, either exclusively or in addition to the same titlespublished in tangible format.
+Currently, approximately 97% of government documents are published online, either exclusively or in addition to the same titles published in tangible format.
 The Superintendent of Documents plans to switch to electronic-only publication of all but a core collection of essential government titles in the near future.
-However, important primary legal resources will continue in paper format, including the United States Code, the current Code of Federal Regulations, Federal Register, and United States Reports.
+However, important primary legal resources will continue in paper format, including the United States Code and United States Reports.
 For voluminous sets such as the Congressional Record and congressional hearings, reports, and documents, as well as federal agency publications, microform is the preferred format.
 Microforms are also selected when needed titles are available only in that format.
 CD-ROMs are selected only when the information on them is uniquely available in that format, and searching capability is needed.
 They are also used as a compact storage medium for voluminous material.

-Equipment for using microforms available in the Pace Law School Library includes two digital reader/scanners that can read both microfilm and microfiche, dedicated computers for e-mailing or saving scanned pages, and a dedicated printer.
+Equipment for using microforms available in the Pace Law School Library includes two digital reader/scanners that can read both microfilm and microfiche, dedicated computers for e-mailing or saving scanned pages, and dedicated printers.

 The Pace Law Library has purchased a number of indexes and other resources that support and provide access to the depository collection.
-These include print and online indexes of congressional and legislative history materials, including Congressional Universe (now published online as ProQuest Congressional), United States Code Congressional and Administrative News (in print and on Westlaw), LexisNexis and Westlaw (for use by patrons with their own passwords), Congressional Quarterly Weekly (published online as CQ Researcher), and U.S. Law Week Online.
+These include print and online indexes of congressional and legislative history materials, including United States Code Congressional and Administrative News (in print and on Westlaw), LexisNexis and Westlaw, HeinOnline, and U.S. Law Week Online (for use by current Pace Law School faculty and students).

 The online Catalog of U.S. Government Publications is the primary finding tool for historical and current federal publications, with direct links to those available online.
 Pace Law Library selects online depository indexes such as the Energy Citations Database, and maintains a database containing a piece-level inventory of all government documents, in all formats, that the Library selects and receives.

 Retrospective materials include CIS Congressional Serial Set microfiche (including the American State Papers) from 1789 to 1970, CIS U.S. Congressional Documents (1970-1980), the U.S. Congressional Serial Set (1981-1996), and House and Senate Hearings, Prints, and Publications (1997-present) from the Federal Depository Library Program.
-The Federal Register and the Code of Federal Regulations are now available online from their inception to the present through the Law Library’s subscription to HeinOnline; the Law Library also owns a backup collection of both publications on microfiche.
+The Federal Register and the Code of Federal Regulations are now available online from their inception to the present through the Law Library’s subscription to HeinOnline, and are also available online from the U.S. Government Printing Office.
 The United States Reports are complete in all editions, supplemented by a substantial run of Records and Briefs and Oral Arguments before the U.S. Supreme Court, and complete sets of the United States Statutes at Large and the United States Code.

 VIII.
 Resource Sharing